By Louise Lee

 Practice slowly, going only as fast as you can think, Janof says.
 Slow practice isn’t only for students; Alban Gerhardt shifts slowly.
 Steven Isserlis uses slow practice for intonation.
 Practice slowly to give your mind time to think ahead and know what’s coming.

 You can achieve a lot without the instrument, which, because it’s so difficult to play, can be a distraction in itself, Janof says.
 Colin Carr visualizes the physical motions and the sound he wants without the cello in hand.
 You can find inspiration looking beyond your own instrument.
 Thomas Demenga, struggling with a bowing problem, saw a postcard depicting a close-up shot of Rostropovich, looked at his right hand, and saw his solution.
 Jeffrey Solow has watched a film of Emanuel Feuermann for inspiration, observing his technique and positioning.

 10. Establish a point of view

 Come up with a story about the music, Janof says.
 Instead of worrying about playing the instrument, think of a narrative, a trait, emotion, or concept for the work you’re playing.
 If your piece is flowing and lyrical, think of a stream and flowing water.
 William Pleeth talks about gestures and the emotions they can invoke; think of how to re-enact those while playing.
 Any point of view you establish can of course change, Janof says, but you always want to have something to say with your music.

-This article was originally published online in November, 2015.
+This article was originally published on elizabethl26.sg-host.com in November, 2015.